bangunarya/bangunarya.github.io/project/projects.markdown

 - Bangun, A., Behboodi, A., & Mathar, R. (2020).  <a href="https://ieeexplore.ieee.org/document/8995561">  Sensing matrix design and sparse recovery on the sphere and the rotation  group.</a>  IEEE Transactions on Signal Processing, 68, 1439–1454.<a href="https://arxiv.org/abs/1904.11596"> Accessible arxiv </a>

 # **[``Ptychography 4.0``]( https://ptychography-4-0.github.io/ptychography/#)**
 <div  style="text-align: justify">This project is related to the development of ptychography algorithm as well as the modification so that we can have live processing reconstruction.
 Since this project is still running, the algorithm will be updated gradually.
-For a short introduction of ptychography can be read here.
+For a short introduction of ptychography can be read  <a href="https://bangunarya.github.io/jekyll/update/2020/05/10/ptychography_method.html">here</a>.

 <center><img src="/assets/img/ptycho.png"  aligned="center" width="550" height="350" ></center>
 </div>